ahcened/plugin-googlesheet/README.md

 ### GoogleSheet configuration

-- Generate a new webhook url after deploying the app script project
+- Generate a new webhook url after deploying the app script project in Google Sheet

 ### Kanboard configuration

-#### Individual notifications
+####  Notifications

-1. Copy and paste the webhook url into **Integrations ** in your user profile
+1. Copy and paste the webhook url into **Integrations ** in your project settings
-2. Enable RocketChat notifications in your user profile or project settings (Optional)
+2. Enable RocketChat notifications
 3. Enjoy!

-#### Project notification

-1. Copy and paste the webhook url into **Integrations** in the project settings
-2. Add the channel name (Optional)
-3. Enable RocketChat notification in the project (Optional)
-4. Enjoy!

-#### Kanboard configuration file
+#### App script configuration variables

-One technical parameter can be override by the [Kanboard `config.php` file](https://docs.kanboard.org/en/latest/admin_guide/config_file.html):
+Each time a deployement is done, a new Webhook URL is generated.
+Make sure to change it in the php code of the plugin.
 |Key | Description | Default value |
 |:---|:------------|:--------------|
 |`APPSCRIPT_WEBHOOK`   | The generated link from the app script application after deployement. | Empty |